fieldtrip/website/workshop/oslo2019/introduction.md

 ## Introduction

-This tutorial describes how to define epochs of interest (trials) from recorded EEG data, and how to apply different preprocessing steps such as filtering, cleaning data and re-referencing electrodes.
+This tutorial describes how to define epochs of interest (trials) from recorded EEG data, and how to apply different preprocessing steps such as filtering, cleaning data and rereferencing electrodes.
 Subsequently, we will average our epochs/trials and acquire so-called event-related potentials (ERPs).
 We will also compare two different types of stimuli (standard versus deviant tones) and investigate the differing ERPs they give rise to.

 In this tutorial, preprocessing and segmenting the data into epochs/trials are done in a single step.
 If you are interested in how to do preprocessing on continuous data prior to segmenting it into epochs/trials, you can check the [Preprocessing - Reading continuous data](/tutorial/continuous) tutorial.